dmardanbeigi/hdf2wide/README.md

     X = ax v1^2+bx v2^2+cx v1v2+ dx v1+ex v2+fx
     Y = ay v1^2+by v2^2+cy v1v2+ dy v1+ey v2+fy
 This mapping needs at least 16 calibration points.
 The 16 target points selected are uniformly distributed on the screen in order to get a good mapping of the whole screen area.
-Gaze _fixations_ were identified using running window of 100ms as median gaze position within each minRMS window.
+Gaze _fixations_ were identified using running window of 175ms as median gaze position within each minRMS window.

-####TODO:
-    +If either of calibration points are not available (because of trackloss), other point should be selected randomly

-    +Option to use less than 16 points
+If it is not available to get _fixation_ for any of predefined calibration points due to trackloss, calibration point is replaced with randomly selected one.
+By default 16 calibration points are used to perform calibration, but there is a possibility to calibrate using less points (see _**Script configuration**_ section below)

 #Running Conversion Script Locally